 Students can find and print out each course’s specifications.
 This is a useful way of building their knowledge of how to pass GCSEs.
 These specifications are available for students before they begin their revision.
 It is always wise to have a good look at these.
 They often indicate the structure of how to pass GCSEs in previous exams surrounding the subject.
 That way they can ensure that their preparation is well-targeted and focused on what is essential.

-Which will reflect in students understanding of how to pass rather than allowing their responses to exam questions to be untargeted and not relevant.
+This can help students understand how to pass rather than allowing their responses to exam questions to be untargeted or worse, not relevant.
 It will also be crucial for these students to be encouraged to not compare themselves with others.
 For some students the pass they achieve was worked for as hard as the 9 another student receives.